JerBouma/FinanceDatabase/README.md

 Projects are bound to have (small) errors and can always be improved.
 Therefore, I highly encourage you to submit issues and create pull requests to improve the package.

-The last update to the database is the 14th of June 2021.
+The last update to the database is the 18th of October 2021.
 I always accept Pull Requests every few months to keep the database up to date.
 Extending the amount of tickers and data is also much appreciated.
 When you wish to do this, please inform me first to prevent multiple users doing the exact same thing.